 - Mix - stir in the diced Chipotle peppers, minced garlic, salt, lime juice, and chopped cilantro.

 - Taste - add more Chipotle Peppers or seasoning and enjoy!

 To make your Chipotle guacamole even more flavorful, experiment by adding your favorite herbs, spices and vegetables.
 Here are tasty ideas to elevate your guacamole.

-- Basil - for a new twist
+- Herbs - chopped parsley, chives or basil for a twist

 - Taco Salad